|

 have a big enough turn-out to field a team of their own.
 But we supplied them

 with a couple of our members to make up their numbers.
-And then our team stepped
+And then our team

-were rather short of volunteers for the team, and I was on it.
+we were rather short of volunteers for the team, and I was on it.
 I suspect I

 enjoyed the evening far more being on the team than I would have if I was a